Direct sales isn't for everyone.

-By overcoming a weakness professionally, it became imbedded in my family life too.
-So now when my youngest grabs one of her sister's cups and spills juice or milk all over the floor, or when they break my mother's seascape relic for the third time, it's okay.
+By overcoming a weakness, professionally, it became imbedded in my family life too.
+So now when my youngest grabs one of her sister's cups and spills orange juice or almond milk all over the floor, or when they break my mother's seascape relic for the third time, it's okay.

 I can't control everything and everyone around me.